-Update from Geneva: Economic, Social and Cultural Rights at the UN Human Rights Council, Spring 2014
+ESC Rights Update from Geneva: 25th of the UN Human Rights Council, Spring 2014

 Economic, social and cultural (ESC) rights were well represented at the 25th session of the Human Rights Council in March.
 There were at least 5 resolutions directly dealing with ESC rights, on: economic, social and cultural rights; food; housing; cultural rights, and environment.
 Experts in relation to three of those rights also reported to the Council during this session, namely the: Special Rapporteur on adequate housing as a component of the right to an adequate standard of living; Special Rapporteur on the right to food; and Independent Expert on the issue of human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment .
 Whilst the Council was scheduled to appoint new mandate holders for the Special Rapporteurs on Adequate Housing and Food (and others), the appointments were postponed pending further negotiations amongst States.
 It is believed that some States were unhappy with the geographical spread of candidates nominated by the President.